aws-samples/eks-cluster-upgrades-workshop/website/docs/06-validating-state.md

 EKS Notes: https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html#kubernetes-1.25
 ```

-As you can see we do not have any other deprecated API in use, so we can move on to upgrade our EKS Control Plane.
+As you can see, we do not have any other deprecated API in use, so we can move on to upgrade our EKS Control Plane.

 :::caution
 This pipeline is just for helping during the validation, it is strogly recommended to look into every add-on specific release notes to make sure that no add-on needs to be upgraded before upgrading EKS Control Plane.
 :::
 :::tip
-PodSecurityPolicy is managed by EKS, we don't need to do anything about it
+PodSecurityPolicy is managed by EKS.
+We don't need to do anything about it
 :::